 Even if you aren’t interested in taking a working holiday, New Zealand is a fantastic destination for first-time solo travelers, particularly if you are comfortable driving long distances.

 You might take buses or trains, which are often convenient and economical, but a car is far more suitable for getting to off-the-beaten-path locations.
-The folks are quite kind and helpful, and navigation is rather simple.
+Find Destinations, Hotel, Flight, Accommodation, Pickup.
+The people are quite kind and helpful, and navigation is rather simple.

 Staying in a communal hostel for the first couple of days and looking for a road-travel partner may be the best option – just because you set out on this trip alone doesn’t mean you have to be alone the entire time!